MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Project admin can customise the project dashboard page
 * [Premium] Kanban board for phases/sprint
 * [Premium] Close phase, assignments have option to close the sub-assignments
+* Simplify the views of tasks, bugs, and risks
 * More stable the upgrade process
 * Other minor improvements